Brazzelhuber/Aquaponik_Steuerung/README.md

 The pump in the sump tank is a geyser pump that is operated with air.
 The air under the roof can be used to heat the water in winter, if this is not enough, water heating can be started.
 All actuators are controlled via GPIOs and two relay boards.

-The structure of the combined aquaponic raised bed system can be seen in the first picture of the German section.
+The structure of the combined aquaponic raised bed system is displayed in the first picture of the German section.

 ## Configuration of the Raspberry Pi